 High on the list is undoubtedly a magical creature of Guillermo del Toro’s Pan’s Labyrinth.
 Guillermo del Toro is known for bringing fantastical to life.
 And his faun from Pan’s Labyrinth is certainly our favorite.
 The makeup was an achievement not just in makeup, but in animatronics as well.
 The ears and eyelids were remote-controlled while Doug Jones acted underneath.
 And if you think that is heavy, consider the ten-pound horns he had to wear on top of it all.
 The result is an entirely magical transformation and just the type of makeup that brings dreams and nightmares to life.

 John Travolta in Hairspray (2007)

 Who knew that John Travolta could make such a convincing woman?
 The Pulp Fiction star played Edna Turnblad in the 2007 version of Hairspray.
 John Travolta’s transformation into Edna Turnblad included a fat suit, wig, and plenty of makeup.

 Marion Cotillard in La Vie en Rose (2007)

-To portray French singer Edith Piaf, Marion Cotillard endured hours of prosthetic applications every day.
-She wore a bodysuit to give her more bulk and latex prosthetic on her face combined with acrylic paint.
+To portray French singer, Edith Piaf, Marion Cotillard endured hours of prosthetic applications every day.
+She wore a bodysuit to give her more bulk and a latex prosthetic on her face combined with acrylic paint.
 The actress has stated she “sometimes wanted to kill all those around me, touching me.”
 But she also loved disappearing into the character.
 It paid off.
 She won the Best Actress Oscar for the film in 2007.